Organizational / Corporate Communication

 Office Phone: 815-753-7107

-Dr. Manning is in his second year at NIU, joining the faculty after serving six years as a professor at Northern Kentucky University.
-He is especially known in the communication discipline for his work exploring sexuality in relationships, his blending of inerpersonal and media communication research, teaching practices that often involve community engagement and service learning, and for serving in many different leadership positions for professional academic organizations.
+Dr. Manning is known in the communication discipline for his work exploring sexuality in relationships, his blending of inerpersonal and media communication research, teaching practices that often involve community engagement and service learning, and for serving in many different leadership positions for professional academic organizations.

 Research.
 Professor Manning uses a wide range of research methods to understand relationships.
 This research explores three distinct contexts: relational discourses (how relationships are constituted by communication), constitutive pragmatism (how communication facilitates organizing and understanding), and new media.